-In in vitro and in vivo assays, atazanavir shows evidence of clastogenicity but not mutagenicity.
-Two-year carcinogenicity studies in mice and rats were conducted with atazanavir.
-In female mice, the incidence of benign hepatocellular adenomas was increased at systemic exposures 2.8- to 2.9-fold higher than those in humans at the recommended therapeutic dose (300 mg atazanavir boosted with 100 mg ritonavir once daily).
-There was no increase in the incidence of tumors in male mice at any dose.
-In rats, no significant positive trends in the incidence of neoplasms occurred at systemic exposures up to 1.1-fold (males) or 3.9-fold (females) higher than those in humans at the recommended therapeutic dose.1
+In in vitro and in vivo assays, atazanavir (ATV) shows evidence of clastogenicity but not mutagenicity.
+Two-year carcinogenicity studies in mice and rats were conducted with ATV.
+In female mice, the incidence of benign hepatocellular adenomas increased at systemic exposures that were 2.8-fold to 2.9-fold higher than those seen in humans who received the recommended therapeutic dose (ATV 300 mg boosted with ritonavir [RTV] 100 mg once daily).
+There was no increase in the incidence of tumors in male mice at any dose and no significant increase in the incidence of neoplasms in rats at systemic exposures up to 1.1-fold (in males) or 3.9-fold (in females) higher than those seen in humans who received the recommended therapeutic dose.1

-No effect of atazanavir on reproduction or fertility in male and female rodents was seen at area under the curve (AUC) levels that were 0.9-fold in males and 2.3-fold in females compared with the exposures achieved in humans at the recommended therapeutic dose.1
+No effect of ATV on reproduction or fertility in male and female rodents was observed at drug exposure levels (as measured by area under the curve [AUC]) that were 0.9-fold (in males) and 2.3-fold (in females) higher than the exposures achieved in humans who received the recommended therapeutic dose.1

 Teratogenicity/Adverse Pregnancy Outcomes

-In animal reproduction studies, there was no evidence of teratogenicity in offspring born to animals at systemic drug exposure levels (AUC) 0.7 (in rabbits) to 1.2 (in rats) times those observed at the human clinical dose (300 mg atazanavir boosted with 100 mg ritonavir once daily).
-In developmental toxicity studies in rats, maternal dosing that produced systemic drug exposure 1.3 times the human exposure resulted in maternal toxicity, and also resulted in weight loss or suppression of weight gain in the offspring.
-However, offspring were unaffected at lower maternal doses that produced systemic drug exposure equivalent to that observed in humans at the recommended therapeutic dose.1 A more recent study demonstrated an association of maternal PI use (including atazanavir) with lower progesterone levels which correlated with lower birthweight in mice.2,3
+In animal reproduction studies, there was no evidence of teratogenicity in offspring born to animals that had systemic ATV exposure levels (as measured by AUC) that were 0.7 times (in rabbits) and 1.2 times (in rats) those observed in humans who received the recommended therapeutic dose.
+In developmental toxicity studies in rats, maternal dosing (through pregnancy and lactation) that produced systemic ATV exposure that was 1.3 times the human exposure resulted in reversible neonatal growth retardation.
+However, offspring were unaffected at lower maternal doses that produced systemic drug exposures equivalent to those observed in humans who received the recommended therapeutic dose.1 A separate study demonstrated an association between maternal protease inhibitor (PI) use (including the use of ATV) and lower progesterone levels, which correlated with lower birthweight in mice.2,3

 Placental and Breast Milk Passage

-Atazanavir is excreted in the milk of lactating rats and was associated with neonatal growth restriction that reversed after weaning.1
+ATV is excreted in the milk of lactating rats.
+Maternal ATV use in rats that produced systemic ATV exposure that was 1.3 times the human exposure was associated with neonatal growth restriction that reversed after weaning.1

 Human Studies in Pregnancy

-In studies investigating an increased dose of atazanavir of 400 mg with 100 mg ritonavir once daily during pregnancy,5,6 pregnant women receiving the increased dose without TDF had an atazanavir AUC equivalent to that seen in historic non-pregnant controls with HIV infection receiving standard-dose atazanavir without TDF.
-Pregnant women receiving the increased atazanavir dose with TDF had an AUC equivalent to that seen in non-pregnant patients with HIV infection receiving standard-dose atazanavir with TDF.5,6 Although some experts recommend increased atazanavir dosing in all women during the second and third trimesters, the package insert recommends increased atazanavir dosing in the second and third trimesters only for antiretroviral-experienced pregnant women who are also receiving either TDF or an H2-receptor antagonist.
-TDM of atazanavir in pregnancy may also be useful.14 For additional details about dosing with interacting concomitant medications, please see Drug Interactions in the Adult and Adolescent Guidelines.
+In studies that evaluated the use of once-daily ATV 400 mg with RTV 100 mg during pregnancy,6,7 pregnant women who received this increased dose without TDF had an ATV AUC that was equivalent to the ATV AUC seen in historic nonpregnant controls with HIV who received the standard ATV 300 mg dose without TDF.
+Pregnant women who received the increased ATV 400 mg dose with TDF had an ATV AUC equivalent to that seen in nonpregnant patients with HIV who received standard ATV 300 mg dose with TDF.6,7 Although some experts recommend an increased dose of ATV for all women during the second and third trimesters, the package insert recommends the use of an increased dose of ATV during the second and third trimesters only for treatment-experienced pregnant women who are also receiving either TDF or an H2-receptor antagonist.
+TDM of ATV in pregnancy may also be useful.17 For additional details about interactions between concomitant medications, please see Drug-Drug Interactions in the Adult and Adolescent Antiretroviral Guidelines.

 Placental and Breast Milk Passage

-In studies of women receiving atazanavir/ritonavir combination therapy during pregnancy, cord blood atazanavir concentration averaged 13% to 21% of maternal serum levels at delivery.1,7,8
+In studies of women receiving ATV/r combination therapy during pregnancy, cord blood ATV concentration averaged 13% to 21% of maternal serum levels at delivery.1,8,9

-In a study of 3 women, the median ratio of breast milk atazanavir concentration to that in plasma was 13%.15
+In a study of three women, the median ratio of breast milk ATV concentration to plasma ATV concentration was 0.13.20

 Teratogenicity/Adverse Pregnancy Outcomes